 An assessment panel will be convened for each Master of Design candidate, chaired and facilitated by the Postgraduate Coordinator or nominee.
 One or two external assessors will be appointed to evaluate the designed outcome/exhibition and the supporting research document.
 An internal assessor who is not the candidate’s supervisor, and the post graduate coordinator or nominee will complete the panel.

-If the assessment panel cannot reach consensus about the outcome of an examination, then another external assessor will be called in.
-This examiner will have access to the body of work, exhibition, supporting research document and may call on the student for clarification.
-The chair will then present him/her with a summary of the findings of the assessment panel in order for his/her casting vote to conclude the examination event.

 Time for marking

 Members of the assessment panel will normally be given the supporting research document four weeks ahead of the examination to allow time for pre-assessment perusal.